Former Cuban officials get prison terms for corruption

 Cubaniquel and Sherritt also are partners in a Canadian refinery in Fort Saskatchewan, Alberta, where output from the Pedro Soto Alba plant is shipped for processing, then marketed by another joint venture between them.

-The nickel plant in Cuba underwent a major expansion during the last decade to boost output from 32,000 metric tons per year to an expected 38,000 metric tons in 2012.
+The nickel plant in Cuba underwent a major expansion during the last decade to boost output from 32,000 tonnes per year to an expected 38,000 tonnes in 2012.

 The case is one of a number of high level corruption probes, covering just about every sector of the Cuban economy, undertaken by President Raul Castro since he took over for his ailing brother Fidel in 2008.